Monday, August 20–Jim Wyckoff’s Morning Markets Report

 OVERNIGHT DEVELOPMENTS

-Global stock markets were mixed overnight, with European shares mostly up and Asian shares mostly down.
-U.S. stock indexes are pointed toward higher openings when the New York day session begins.
+Global stock markets were mostly higher overnight.
+U.S. stock indexes are pointed toward firmer openings when the New York day session begins.